WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. If `expires` is more than 7 days (604800 seconds) after `date`, return "invalid".
 1. If the current time is before `date` or after `expires`, return "invalid".
-1. Let `message` be the concatenation of the following byte strings.
-This matches the {{?I-D.ietf-tls-tls13}} format to avoid cross-protocol attacks when TLS certificates are used to sign manifests.
+1. Let `message` be the concatenation of the following byte strings:
-   1. A string that consists of octet 32 (0x20) repeated 64 times.
    1. A context string: the ASCII encoding of “HTTP Exchange”.
    1. A single 0 byte which serves as a separator.
    1. The bytes of the canonical CBOR serialization ({{canonical-cbor}}) of a